sowdust/searchbook-chrome/README.md

 ## About

-Chrome version of https://github.com/sowdust/searchbook/ Ported by using Justin Seitz's instructions: https://twitter.com/jms_dot_py/status/1152277562531430401
+Chrome version of https://github.com/sowdust/searchbook/

+Ported by using [Justin Seitz](https://twitter.com/jms_dot_py)'s [instructions](https://twitter.com/jms_dot_py/status/1152277562531430401)

 ## Installation

-Clone the repository or download it as zip file and then extract it on your filesystem In Chrome, open a new tab and visit the URL `chrome://extensions` Turn on the "developer mode" switch in the top right corner Select Load Unpacked Extension and open the searchbook folder
+* Clone the repository or download it as zip file and then extract it on your filesystem
+* In Chrome, open a new tab and visit the URL `chrome://extensions`
+* Turn on the "developer mode" switch in the top right corner
+* Select Load Unpacked Extension and open the searchbook folder

 ## Usage

-Please refer to this README for usage instructions: https://github.com/sowdust/searchbook/blob/master/README.md
+Please refer to [this README](https://github.com/sowdust/searchbook/blob/master/README.md) for usage instructions.

 ## License